Assessing the levels of mercury pollution in Europe and directions for improvement

 Mercury is a heavy metal that has negative impact on the health of natural ecosystems and human beings, if present in high concentrations.
 Although mercury occurs naturally in some places, it is released into the environment at an increasing through several industrial activities including fossil fuel combustion and the production of metals and chlor-alkali.
 Once released into the environment, it stays around for a long time, and as a consequence it accumulates in the environment.

-In this project led by TNO, the aim was to provide the EEA with inputs for the next issue of the State Of the Environment Report (SOER) to be published in 2020, regarding the current status of mercury pollution in and releases to Europe’s environment.
+In this project led by TNO, the aim was to provide the EEA with inputs for a report on this topic as well as the next issue of the State Of the Environment Report (SOER) to be published in 2020, regarding the current status of mercury pollution in and releases to Europe’s environment.
 In order to do this an in-depth literature review will be performed.
 The project delivered a report that summarises the current state of mercury in the European environment, the way in which it creates impacts on human health and what the EU can do to mitigate its effects.

 The main observations from this study were as follows: